Vann06/command-line-clue/game/notebook.md

 Clue 7: Found The Police Officer at /school/cafeteria

+Clue 8: Check the aisles in the shop

+Clue 9:

 Location of the crime is still unknown - the room must have been empty when it happened...